backstrokeapp/server/README.md

 2. Backstroke will create a pull request on their fork that lets them merge in their changes.
 3. They accept Backstroke's pull request, and you merge in their code.

-## Setup Backstroke
-1. Create a webhook in either a fork or a upstream repository. (`Settings` => `Webhooks & Services` => `Add Webhook`)
-3. Add `http://backstroke.us` as the payload url.
-4. Create the webhook, and push some code to the upstream repository to see Backstroke in action.

 ## FAQ
 - **Why isn't Backstroke working?**: Take a look at the webhook response logs.
 Most likely, you'll see an error.
 Otherwise, open an issue.